edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

-In order to guarantee reliable in-order delivery of packets, only a &#8220;window&#8221; of packets may be send without the receiver acknowledging them (See Figure 1).
-The size of this &#8220;window&#8221; is governed by the receiver and is referred to as the _TCP Window Size_.
-This way the receiver ensures that it can actually process the incoming data without &#8220;choking&#8221; on it.
+In order to guarantee reliable in-order delivery of packets, only a "window" of packets may be send without the receiver acknowledging them (See Figure 1).
+The size of this "window" is governed by the receiver and is referred to as the _TCP Window Size_.
+This way the receiver ensures that it can actually process the incoming data without "choking" on it.